 If you’ve made your payments on time within the last year, and stayed in the same job and lived at the same residence for at least 12 months, you may have improved your credit score (visit MyAdvantage Checking for free credit score details).
 This may help negotiate a lower interest rate on your credit card, which could lower monthly payments and save interest expense.
 You can then use the difference to pay off your principal balance, reducing time needed to pay off the account.
 Since getting a lower interest rate may require a conversation with a real-life rep, be prepared to block out an entire hour for this call.

-- Shop around for a better auto loan or auto insurance rate – Once again, a positive payment history, time in your residence and with the same employer can work in your favor.
+Once again, a positive payment history, time in your residence and with the same employer can work in your favor.
 You may be able to refinance your vehicle loan with a lower interest rate, lower monthly insurance premiums and save money.
 Getting a quote for a loan rate or insurance premium online is quick and easy, but it may take several business hours to get a call back.
 Be sure to have in hand all items required to verify your identify, VIN and current payment information to speed up online application and follow-up calls.

 I recently decided to take on the One Hour Challenge after emptying my pantry and several closets for a painting project.
 I’ve used the same bi-weekly grocery list for years, and my pantry was overflowing with cans, jars and boxes.
 Clearing out the pantry was a real eye-opener!
-After getting rid of expired cake mixes and cans of ravioli, I found that I’d really, really overstocked on some basics: four-packs of canned tuna, all types of canned beans, jars of pasta sauce, quart sized plastic zip bags, aluminum foil, trash bags and dishwasher liquid.
+After getting rid of expired cake mixes and cans of ravioli, I found that I’d really overstocked on some basics.
+These included four-packs of canned tuna, all types of canned beans, jars of pasta sauce, quart sized plastic zip bags, aluminum foil, trash bags and dishwasher liquid.
 I totaled the value of all those items at $68.
 After the new paint dried, I invested in clear containers to help ban future pantry chaos.
 Starting with empty shelves, measuring and buying containers in advance, I was able to get everything back in place within the hour.
-I may need more hobbies, but I can truly say that I enjoyed the process, and felt motivated to move on to the closets.
+I may need more hobbies, but I can truly say that I enjoyed the process.
+I felt motivated to move on to the closets.